 Nina recommends finding an initiative that you want to work on and that is on a leader’s goal list.
 “The sponsor needs to have something to gain from your success,” says Nina.
 “Look for someone whose objectives are in alignment with what you want to do.”

 Senior leaders need to be talent scouts and developers because those are critical success factors for anyone in a leadership role.
 By articulating and reiterating what you want to do, you can make your leaders’ lives easier the next time they need to fill a role, assign a special project, or staff up a team.
 Once you’ve earned their respect, communicating your aspirations with your manager, your mentors, and other leaders in your upper-management chain (and beyond) can often be enough to enlist their sponsorship.

 Although sponsorship can be like rocket fuel for your career, it isn’t something you just ask for.
 Sponsorship can only be earned, and you can up your chances to do this by making your credibility, value, and aspirations known.

-Learn more about attracting sponsors in the live web session Attract Advocacy of Influential Sponsors with Jo Miller on May 27 at 2 PM CT.
+Learn more about attracting sponsors in the on-demand presentation, Attract Advocacy of Influential Sponsors with Jo Miller.

 Adapted from Woman of Influence: 9 Steps to Build Your Brand, Establish Your Legacy, and Thrive (McGraw-Hill,2019) by Jo Miller.
 Connect with Jo at www.jomiller.com.